mongodb/mongodbatlas-cloudformation-resources/README.md

   SecretValue = {PublicKey: zzzzzzzzzz , PrivateKey:jjjjjjjjj}
 ```

-## 3 Provide the profile to your Cloud Formation template
+## 3. Provide the profile to your CloudFormation template

 All Atlas CloudFormation resources include a "Profile" property that specifies which profile to use.
 You'll need to provide the profile you created in the previous step to the CloudFormation template.